The role of CPG analytics to tackle changing consumerism

 With the Baby Boomer generation, marketers had to rely on segment insights primarily – methods such as archetypes and personas.
 But an avalanche of data exists on Millennials, and much of it is at the individual level.
 Why?
 Because they are heavy tech users, and their every move generates data.
 Marketers can use this data to generate insights and customize marketing.

-Numerous tools have cropped up to help marketers collect, analyze and leverage this data.
+Numerous tools and data analytics platforms have cropped up to help marketers collect, analyze and leverage this data.
 Hadoop, for instance, has given organizations new ways to handle the volume, velocity and variety of data.
 The number one barrier to marketers in leveraging this data?
 Privacy and data security policies.
 Google, Facebook, Amazon and Netflix may lead the pack in terms of the number of users who avail of their services on a daily basis, but the data they collect is essentially dark matter to third parties.
 Outsiders are only able to see glimpses of what lies within.
 An enterprise may spend billions of dollars on capturing data from these sources and leverage their big data infrastructure to generate insights, and still end up without a concrete solution to the Millennial equation – just the same segmented data they collected on Baby Boomers 10 years ago.

 So what should marketers do?
 We know that broadcasting generic messages to Millennials is a costly and ineffective exercise.
 Customization of messaging and channels is the route to take.
 The problem now takes the form of identifying preferences of groups at a micro level to ensure success.

-Ideally, social media could function as a massive focus group and a number of listening platforms from various vendors exist, which provide analysis along with monitoring services to calculate user sentiment, understand a user’s influence over a group and even measure effectiveness of a digital campaign.
+Ideally, social media could function as a massive focus group and a number of listening platforms from various vendors exist, which provide analysis along with monitoring services to calculate user sentiment, understand a user’s influence over a group and even measure the effectiveness of a digital campaign.
 The broad range of capabilities offered by these vendors is only limited by the lack of critical mass of demographic and geographical data.
 In the coming years, the yardstick to measure the performance of these vendors would be their ability to unify the data from multiple channels to provide a comprehensive database of raw data and useful insights.
 This will allow organizations to tie together data from various sources and analyze them to unlock a new depth of insights about consumer groups.

 With the amount of data being generated showing no signs of slowing down, enterprises must learn to understand how best to leverage big data soon.
 The main aspects of the system are